Triphala

 Bibhitaki

-Bibhitaki, also called the Baheda tree, is a tree that mainly grows in Southeast Asia.
-The fruit of the tree has long been part of Ayurveda and is especially valued for its tannins and polyphenols content.
-Gallic acid and ellagic acid are also present.
-Also interesting: The seeds of the fruit were used long ago as dice for gambling.
+Bibhitaki, also known as the bahera tree, is a tree that grows mainly in South-East Asia.
+The fruit of the tree has long been a part of Ayurvedic medicine and is particularly valued for its tannins and polyphenols.
+It also contains gallic acid and ellagic acid.
+Interestingly, the seeds of the fruit were once used as dice for games of chance.

-Triphala is mostly available as a powder and can be used in various ways.
-It can exert its effect both internally and externally and can thus be experienced anew each time.
-The herbal mixture is especially known as tea and is traditionally used as such.
-For this, half a teaspoon is poured with hot water.
-The tea must steep for about ten to fifteen minutes before Triphala can develop its full flavor.
-It is recommended to drink the tea in the morning right after getting up or in the evening before going to bed.
-Triphala is also often used as a spice.
-Especially in Ayurvedic soups, the powder can be combined, but other dishes can also be refined with it.
-The special thing about this: From the Vedic perspective, five of the six tastes can be tasted in Triphala.
-Only the salty taste is not present.
-The easiest way to take it, however, is in capsule form.
-Here, the ideal amount of Triphala is already weighed and packed, so that depending on the manufacturer's instructions, only the respective number of capsules needs to be taken with a meal.
-Those who want to be convinced of Triphala's effect externally can incorporate the herbal mixture into their next massage.
-To allow the effect to fully develop, for example, a Triphala ghee is recommended, which is produced in a complex process.
-But massage with the herbal powder is also possible.
-This is called Udvartana and, in addition to the benefits of Triphala, has the practical advantage that the skin is exfoliated by the dry powder.
-For this, Triphala is mixed with barley flour and the skin is rubbed with the mixture in circular motions.
-Another application area of Triphala is oral hygiene.
-As part of oral care oils, the herbal mixture can be used for oil pulling.
-But also for washes or as a bath additive, Triphala has its fixed place in beauty care.
+Triphala is usually available as a powder and can be used in various ways.
+It can be applied both internally and externally to take effect, allowing its benefits to be experienced in different ways.
+The herbal blend is best known as a tea and is traditionally used as such.
+To prepare it, half a teaspoon is steeped in hot water.
+The tea must be left to steep for about ten to 15 minutes before the Triphala can develop its full flavour.
+It is recommended to drink the tea in the morning immediately after getting up or in the evening before going to bed.
+Triphala is also popular as a spice.
+The powder can be combined particularly well with Ayurvedic soups, but it can also be used to enhance other dishes.
+What makes it special is that, from a Vedic perspective, five of the six tastes can be detected in Triphala.
+Only the salty flavour is absent.
+However, the simplest way to take it is in capsule form.
+Here, the ideal amount of Triphala has already been measured out and packaged, so that, depending on the manufacturer’s instructions, you simply need to take the specified number of capsules with a meal.
+Anyone wishing to experience the effects of Triphala externally can incorporate the herbal blend into their next massage.
+To allow the effects to take full effect, Triphala ghee – produced using a labour-intensive process – is recommended, for example.
+However, a massage using the herbal powder is also possible.
+This is known as Udvartana and, in addition to the benefits of Triphala, has the practical advantage of exfoliating the skin with the dry powder.
+To do this, Triphala is mixed with barley flour and the mixture is rubbed into the skin using circular movements.
+Another area of application for Triphala is oral hygiene.
+As a component of oral care oils, the herbal mixture can be used for oil pulling.
+Triphala also has a firm place in beauty care, whether used in washes or as a bath additive.

-However, it is important that Triphala is not taken continuously every day.
-To avoid unwanted side effects, regular breaks should be taken.
-Ideally, a several-week cure with Triphala should be carried out several times a year.
+It is important, however, not to take Triphala daily over the long term.
+To avoid any unwanted side effects, regular breaks should be taken.
+Ideally, a course of treatment with Triphala lasting several weeks should be undertaken several times a year.

 Frequently Asked Questions